amitsaha/amitsaha.github.io/content/windows-docker-containers.md

 # Summary

 All docker features I was familiar with on Linux and needed access on Windows to just worked.
-The experience was definitely 100x better (faster and reliable) on Windows Server than on Windows 10 (more on this soon).
+The experience was definitely 100x better (faster and reliable) on Windows Server than on Windows 10.
 But, considering that this was for a CI environment, it was a good thing.
 I wish I had moved to Windows Server earlier for my experimentation.